Craft a winning sales training program in 10 steps. From setting objectives to evaluating outcomes, ensure your sales team is equipped for success.

 For example, it may not be possible to deliver instructor-led training in person.
 You may need to incorporate a sales training tool (like Continu) so that workers may be able to participate via Zoom or other communication software.

-You may also need to select and implement a learning management system that helps training participants access training as well as track their progress.
+You may also need to select the right sales training software that helps training participants access training as well as track their progress.

 Looking to improve training engagement?